NicLandajo/comfyui-preview-image-monitor/README.md

 📰 NEWS📰
 #
 🖥️🖥️Preview Image Monitor v2.0🖥️🖥️ now in progress.
 Tools to facilitate look development, on-screen references, information and scopes among other improvements.

+Some cool updates:

+- Version 2.0 will not require the user to run RunPrompt to see the result of changes to the node parameters; this happens automatically from now on.
+- Scopes, info, lookdev bar for reference images.
 <img width="1920" height="1079" alt="pim pro wip" src="https://github.com/user-attachments/assets/f8820ae5-14ba-4e87-be20-a9a280ab92a3" />
 <img width="1920" height="1077" alt="pro2" src="https://github.com/user-attachments/assets/f1483a37-f835-4d88-9c58-82d73b566068" />
 <img width="1920" height="1079" alt="pro4" src="https://github.com/user-attachments/assets/16e1b027-7548-44ee-95dd-e2f080501ebe" />